-• At the end of a Journeyman games coaches are allowed to give Tournament point to two players from the opposition.
+- At the end of a Journeyman game, the stat bench volunteers are allowed to give Tournament points to two players from the opposition.
 These points should be given to the two players that they feel were the most productive in determining the outcome of the game.
 THIS IS NOT THE SAME CRITERIA AS POG!
-3 points should be awarded to the oppositions most productive player and 1 to the second most productive. (the two best players from the opposing team)
+3 points should be awarded to the opposition's most productive player and 1 point to the second most productive. (the two best players from the opposing team) If the stat bench requires assistance in determining the recipients of tournament points, they can ask for the assistance of a volunteer game coach. - The change in the assigner of tournament points was made effective 9/1/24 by unanimous decision of the board of directors.
+The assignment of tournament points was formerly a decision made by the head coach.